It’s foggier, it’s all foggier —

 until I fell asleep,

-the taste of cheap beer and soft words still
+cheap tastes and soft words still

-swifter, muddier — the way mist lingers after downpour,
+— the way mist lingers after downpour,

-sweet smells of rain hanging in the air and
+rain hanging in the air and

 pooling in the soles of my chuck taylors,

-stained with old poison.
+soaked in old poison.

-My roses smell louder with leftover drops
+The roses on my porch smell louder with leftover

-of rain slipping off the edges of their petals,
+rain slipping off the edges of their petals,

-and the wisps of leftover clouds shift from
+and the wisps of clouds shift from

 mute grey to vibrant, blinding white.